zyedidia/micro/README.md

 # Contributing

 If you find any bugs, please report them!
 I am also happy to accept pull requests from anyone.

+You can use the Github issue tracker to report bugs, ask questions, or suggest new features.